keirthana/anbox-cloud-docs/howto/install-appliance/setup-oidc/landing.md

 (howto-appliance-enable-oidc)=
-# How to enable custom identity provider support
+# Enable custom identity provider

 The Anbox Cloud Appliance has support for custom identity providers for authentication through the use of [OpenID Connect](https://openid.net/developers/discover-openid-and-openid-connect/).